hosseinphy/hazizi.github.io/_pages/index.md

 <link rel="stylesheet" href="/assets/styles/projects.css">

 ## About Me:
-I am a data professional based at Montreal.
-I have 7 years of professional work experience in designing high-performance algorithms and deploying advanced statistical techniques to solve problems involving extremely large data sets.
+I am a data professional based at Hamilton, ON.
+I have 10 years of professional work experience in designing high-performance algorithms and deploying advanced statistical techniques to solve problems involving extremely large data sets.

 As a data scientist I have hands on experience with:
 <ul>